 We give careful attention to related person transactions because they may present the potential for conflicts of interest.
-Under SEC rules, a related person transaction is any transaction or series of transactions in which: the Company or a subsidiary is a participant; the amount involved exceeds the lesser of

-\$120,000 or one percent of the average of the Company's total assets at year end for the last two completed fiscal years; and a related person has a direct or indirect material interest.
+Under SEC rules, a related person transaction is any transaction or series of transactions in which: the Company or a subsidiary is a participant; the amount involved exceeds \$120,000; and a related person has a direct or indirect material interest.
 A "related person" is a director, executive officer, nominee for director or a more than 5% stockholder, and any immediate family member of the foregoing.

 To identify related person transactions in advance, we rely on information supplied by our executive officers, directors and certain significant stockholders.
-We maintain a policy for the review, approval or ratification of related person transactions, and our Audit Committee reviews all related person transactions identified by us.
+We maintain a written policy for the review, approval or ratification of related person transactions, and our Audit Committee reviews all related person transactions identified by us.
 The Committee approves or ratifies only those related person transactions that are determined by it to be, under all of the circumstances, in the best interests of the Company and its stockholders.
 The Committee affirmatively determined that none of the related person transactions below constituted a conflict of interest.

 Dr. Peters, our former Chief Technical Officer and Medical Director, is a director of WSP and owns all of the equity of WSP.
 Prior to Dr. Peters' separation from the Company, we were party to an agreement with WSP pursuant to which WSP performed technical and medical advisory services for the Company.
 The agreement required that Dr. Peters serve as our Chief Technical Officer and Medical Officer.
 We made payments to WSP rather than to Dr. Peters directly for Dr. Peters' services under the agreement.
-We paid WSP AU\$294,603 for each of the years ended December 31, 2013 and 2014.
-For the year ended December 31, 2012, we paid WSP AU\$283,272.
-Such amounts do not include Dr. Peters' nonequity incentive plan compensation for such years, which is further discussed under "Named Executive Officer Compensation Tables - Summary Compensation Table for 2014".

 We are party to a termination and release agreement with Dr. Peters and WSP, which sets forth the terms relating to Dr. Peters' separation from the Company and termination of the agreement with WSP, effective January 1, 2015.
-See "Named Executive Officer Compensation Tables - Potential Payments Upon Termination or Change in Control" for a description of the separation consideration paid to Dr. Peters and WSP.
+See "Named Executive Officer Compensation Tables-Potential Payments Upon Termination or Change in Control-Change in Control Agreements" for a description of the separation consideration paid to Dr. Peters and WSP.